-They have not been the subject of any reservations on the part of the Technical Commission.
+They have not been the subject of any reservations on the part of the Technical Commission as regards the claims payments.

 As provided for in the Statutes, the Technical Commission reported to the Board of Directors.
-The Board agreed with the report presented by the Commission.
+The Board agreed with the report presented by the Commission but asked Amlin to present a detailed report on the reservation of the Objective Liability claim at Zaventem Airport.